 Joe Caruso lives in Charlestown, MA and works in his studio in South Boston.

-His current practice includes painting, sculpture and combinations of both.
+His current practice includes painting, sculpture and combinations of both as well as work on and with paper.
 With references to nature, to the field of archaeology and to ancient myths, his work explores the themes of discovery, time and transformation.

 Joe shows his work regularly at Galatea Fine Art in Boston.
 His work has also been exhibited at other galleries and venues in Massachusetts, including members’ shows at the Provincetown Art Association and Museum, and Atlantic Works Gallery, 555 Gallery, Spoke Gallery, Uforge Gallery and FPAC Gallery, Boston, the Boston International Fine Art Show (555 Gallery), the Boston Convention and Exhibit Center, Boston City Hall, South Boston Open Studios, and the WGBH auction.
 Joe's painting is included in Volume 34 of Studio Visit, a juried publication of Open Studios Press.